capistrano/capistrano/docs/documentation/advanced-features/filtering/index.markdown

 ### On-Filtering

 On-filters apply only to the `on()` method that invokes SSH.
-There are two types:
+There are two default types:

 * [Host Filters](/documentation/advanced-features/host-filtering/), and